Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Seeing Sound.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Keep oscilloscope away from edges of table.
+**Mitigation**: Keep oscilloscope away from edges of table, or keep in the opened box if convenient.
 In the event that the oscilloscope falls, switch it off.
 Clear up broken glass.
 Call first aider in case of injury.
 Close experiment if necessary.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6